temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

 > To change the log level for a specific logger, select from the **Level Filter** combo box the appropriate level and the page will be refreshed automatically based on the selected level.

 ## Como Information ##
-* The TAFJ Monitoring Tool offers the possibility of viewing the log files generated when running different tSAs(Temenos Service Agents) or when installing T24 packages or T24 updates in your Sandbox.
-This is achieved with the aid of the Como servlet which provides direct access to the &COMO& folder content from your Sandbox.
+* The TAFJ Monitoring Tool offers the possibility of viewing the log files generated when running different tSAs(Temenos Service Agents) or when installing T24 packages or T24 updates in your Environment.
+This is achieved with the aid of the Como servlet which provides direct access to the &COMO& folder content from your Environment.
-To view the Como content, go to the TAFJ Monitoring Tool of your Sandbox from PaaS Portal and select **Como files** option from the **Troubleshooting** section.
+To view the Como content, go to the TAFJ Monitoring Tool of your Environment from the Development platform portal and select **Como files** option from the **Troubleshooting** section.
 ![como files 1](./images/como_files_1.png)
 * The next page is opened in which you can select for which Como log do you want to **View** the details.
 ![como files 2](./images/como_files_2.png)